ItsNickBarry/phonewords/README.md

 ### Words to Numbers

-Convert a string to a number:
+Convert a string to a number with `phonewords.wordsToNumbers`.

+Spaces and special characters are removed from the input.
+Numerals are left unchanged.

 ```javascript
 phonewords.wordsToNumbers('phonewords');